 We spend the majority of our interactions listening, but only comprehend a quarter of what we hear.
 I would stake that for Type A personalities, it’s even less.
 The best chiefs, scholars, and cure finders are above all else great listeners.
 If you need to be convinced of that importance, watch any number of these TED Talks on the benefits of listening.
-Type A folks, we can do better, so here are some ways to get started:
+Type A folks, we can do better, so here are some ways to become a better listener:

 - Recognize that listening is worth your time.

 The upside to this is that Type A people are very capable of focusing on a task, and the same goes for listening–as long as they deem it worthy of their time.
 “The Type A personality needs to be convinced that the investment will pay dividends,” Popple says.
 “Practically, if a Type A personality truly believes that the person talking may say something at any moment that will impact their goals, they will listen intently and even apply active listening skills to draw out the nugget of wisdom.”
 If you still need convincing that listening is a worth-while skill to develop (it is), watch these TED Talks.

 [Related: 6 Ways to Be a Better Listener]